alazaroc/blog-web-code/_posts/2022-10-09-aws-control-tower-deep-dive.md

   - **3 detective** to detect configuration violations
 - **Strongly recommended**: designed to enforce some common best practices for well-architected, multi-account environments.
   - Example: _Detect whether public write access to Amazon S3 buckets is allowed_
-- **Elective**: enable you to track or lock down actions that are commonly restricted in an AWS enterprise environment.
+- **Elective**: enables you to track or lock down actions that are commonly restricted in an AWS enterprise environment.

 Now, is also important distinct the controls by `behaviour`:

 - Proactive
   - These controls only are available if you deploy `CloudFormation templates` in the accounts and Regions where the control has been activated.
   - It is implemented through AWS CloudFormation hooks and guard rules, and enforced through the deployment of a CloudFormation template.
 A guard rule is a policy-as-code rule that expresses the compliance requirements for an AWS resource.
-Hooks proactively inspect these resource configurations by comparing AWS resources against the guard rule, before the resources are provisioned.
+Hooks proactively inspects these resource configurations by comparing AWS resources against the guard rule, before the resources are provisioned.
 - Detective
   - These controls are owned by `AWS Security Hub` or `AWS Control Tower` and implemented using `AWS Config rules`
-  - Controls owned by AWS Security Hub are not aggregated in the compliance status of accounts and OUs in AWS Control Towe
+  - Controls owned by AWS Security Hub are not aggregated in the compliance status of accounts and OUs in AWS Control Tower
 - Preventive
   - These controls are implemented with `Service control policy (SCP)`.
   - When activated, preventive controls are enforced at the OU level.